CoDA: Instructive Chain-of-Domain Adaptation with Severity-Aware Visual Prompt Tuning: Related Work

-Prompt-based learning \cite{liu2023pre} initially is used to finetune large pre-trained models to downstream tasks in Natural Language Processing (NLP).
+Prompt-based learning \cite{liu2023pre} initially serving as Parameter-Efficient Fine-Tuning (PEFT) \cite{chen2022vision, zhang2021tip, houlsby2019parameter} is used to finetune large pre-trained models to downstream tasks in Natural Language Processing (NLP).
 Subsequently, the prompt has begun to be transferred to the field of Computer Vision (CV) bringing about a significant academic trend.
-Many methods \cite{radford2021learning,ju2022prompting,yao2021cpt,zhou2022learning} first tried to mitigate prompt to Vision Language Models (VLM) in text form, and then VPT \cite{jia2022visual} first introduced "visual prompt" into CV as learnable vectors (soft prompt). \cite{ge2023domain} followed by other works \cite{gao2022visual,gan2023decorate,sun2023vpa} is the first work focusing on domain adaptation and employing prompt.
-Most relevant to our work are the methods that focus on UDA or DG for adverse scene understanding, such as \cite{fahes2023poda} employing text features to strengthen features achieving a novel style augmentation implicitly, and \cite{vidit2023clip} combining clip \cite{radford2021learning} to conduct semantic augmentation.
-Our Meta-Visual Prompts with Meta-Adapters are explicitly added to images and guided by Severity to instruct models to learn domain-invariant features and ignore the scene-specific features.
+Many methods \cite{radford2021learning,ju2022prompting,yao2021cpt,zhou2022learning} first tried to migrate prompt to Vision Language Models (VLM) in text form, and then VPT \cite{jia2022visual} first introduced "visual prompt" into CV as learnable vectors (soft prompt). \cite{ge2023domain} followed by other works \cite{gao2022visual,gan2023decorate,sun2023vpa} is the first work focusing on domain adaptation and employing prompt.
+Most relevant to our work are the methods that focus on UDA or DG for adverse scene understanding, such as \cite{fahes2023poda} employs text features to strengthen features achieving a novel style augmentation implicitly, and \cite{vidit2023clip} combines clip \cite{radford2021learning} to conduct semantic augmentation.